 Privacy Management Programme – what does one look like?

-The concept is nothing new, but the term Privacy Management Programme (PMP) has been flung into the spotlight by the UK Government’s proposals to reform data laws.
+The concept is nothing new, but the term Privacy Management Programme (PMP) has been flung into the spotlight by the UK Government’s plans to reform data laws.

-In a nutshell, the Government is proposing to revise the current accountability framework, replacing existing obligations (some of which are mandatory) with a requirement to implement a PMP.
+In a nutshell, the Government plans to revise the current accountability framework, replacing existing obligations (some of which are mandatory) with a requirement to implement a PMP.

-It’s argued in the consultation paper that the current legislative framework ‘may be generating a significant and disproportionate administrative burden’ because it sets out detailed requirements organisations need to satisfy in order to demonstrate compliance.
+It’s argued the current legislative framework ‘may be generating a significant and disproportionate administrative burden’ because it sets out detailed requirements organisations need to satisfy in order to demonstrate compliance.

-The idea is a new ‘risked-based accountability framework’ could be introduced, requiring organisations to implement a PMP, but allow flexibility to internally tailor the programme to suit the organisation’s specific processing activities.
+The idea is a new ‘risked-based accountability framework’ will be introduced, requiring organisations to implement a PMP, but allow flexibility to internally tailor the programme to suit the organisation’s specific processing activities.

 What is a Privacy Management Programme?